Net income of $1.47 million, a 4.6% increase in net income year-over-year

 Net Interest Income/Net Interest Margin

-It is also worth noting that the revenue earned in the first quarter of this year in the financial planning and investment advisory line of business was $257 thousand, which is a 30.0% increase over the first quarter of 2013 level of $198 thousand.
-Assets Under Management (AUM) have now reached $133.0 million in this line of business.
+Revenue earned in the first quarter of this year in the financial planning and investment advisory line of business was stable at $291 thousand compared to first quarter of 2015 revenue of $296 thousand.

 First Community Corporation stock trades on the NASDAQ Capital Market under the symbol "FCCO" and is the holding company for First Community Bank, a local community bank based in the Midlands of South Carolina.
-First Community Bank operates thirteen banking offices located in the Midlands, Aiken, and Augusta, Georgia in addition to First Community Financial Consultants, a financial planning/investment advisory division and Palmetto South Mortgage, a separate mortgage division.
+First Community Bank operates fifteen banking offices located in the Midlands and Aiken, South Carolina and Augusta, Georgia and a loan production office in Greenville, South Carolina.
+The bank also has two other lines of business, First Community Bank Mortgage and First Community Financial Consultants, a financial planning/investment advisory division.

 FIRST COMMUNITY CORPORATION